BigRoy/mayaVrayCommandDocs/README.md

 ###vrayForMayaUtils vs snippets

-The `vrayForMayaUtils` package will contain functionality that allows TD's/Programmers to interact with V-ray in an easier way.
-Currently this is just a dummy folder.
+The `vrayForMayaUtils` package contains functionality that allows TD's/Programmers to interact with V-ray in an easier way.
+Currently this is only helps managing v-ray attributes.
 Though we're working on building a _consistent framework_.

+On the to-do list is building a framework around objectProperties and then we should have covered the two main areas that benefit from automatisation.
+There might be a focus in the feature to do some (PySide?)
+GUI elements that aid in the vray for maya workflow.

-A couple of focuses here are:
+A couple of focuses for vrayformayaUtils are:

 - Autocomplete for functions

 - Consistent framework

 - Possibly object oriented where suitable

+- Fast and easy to use

 On the other hand there are the `snippets`.
 You could consider that the quick stop for finding your script to deal with a certain repetitive tasks.
 This is where you should go if you want to get started quickly.